evacchi/evacchi.github.io/_drafts/2021-11-15-write-you-a-chat-java-17-actor.md

 }
 ```

-The actors will be pretty simple.
+The only thing missing are now the 3 actors!

+### Client Actors

-We need an actor to receive messages and write them to the server socket.
+As we saw at the beginning, `serverOut` is the simplest actor of all, because it just receives messages and serializes them to the server socket.

 ```java
 var serverOut = sys.actorOf(self -> IO(msg -> {